lijiaoyan/mults_group/_pages/about.md

   - /about.html
 ---

-- I am an Applied Mathematics Instructor in [Department of Mathematics](https://math.mit.edu/) at [Massachusetts Institute of Technology](https://www.mit.edu/).
+- I will join [Department of Chemical and Biomolecular Engineering](https://cbe.seas.upenn.edu) at [University of Pennsylvania](https://www.upenn.edu/) as an Assistant Professor this fall.
+- I am looking for PhD students and Postdocs to work on scientific machine learning starting from Fall 2021.
+Students in chemical engineering, mechanical engineering, applied mathematics, or related majors with proficient coding skills are welcomed to apply.
+Please feel free to contact me with CV attached if you are interested.
-- I received my Ph.D. in [Division of Applied Mathematics](https://www.brown.edu/academics/applied-mathematics) at [Brown University](https://www.brown.edu/), working with [Prof. George Em Karniadakis](https://www.brown.edu/research/projects/crunch/george-karniadakis), in 2020.
+- I was an Applied Mathematics Instructor in [Department of Mathematics](https://math.mit.edu/) at [Massachusetts Institute of Technology](https://www.mit.edu/) from 2020 to 2021.
+I received my Ph.D. in [Division of Applied Mathematics](https://www.brown.edu/academics/applied-mathematics) at [Brown University](https://www.brown.edu/), working with [Prof. George Em Karniadakis](https://www.brown.edu/research/projects/crunch/george-karniadakis), in 2020.
 I received my B.Eng. degree in [Department of Thermal Engineering](http://www.te.tsinghua.edu.cn/publish/teen/index.html) at [Tsinghua University](http://www.tsinghua.edu.cn) in 2013.
-- My current research interests are on scientific machine learning and deep learning theory.
-My broad research interests focus on computational biology and high performance computing.
+- My current research interest is on scientific machine learning.
+My broad research interests focus on multiscale modeling and high performance computing.
 - [Curriculum Vitae](http://lululxvi.github.io/files/CV.pdf)

 <!---